FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoint/Verification/WaypointListRepositoriesWithUnverifiedModels.md

 - term **preferredLanguage**: The language code of the preferred language in which each waypoint object should be returned.

-    If the language is available the waypoint will be returned in this language otherwise detail object in the language with the highest priority that is available will be returned.
+    If the language is available the waypoint will be returned in this language.
+Otherwise a detail object in the language with the highest priority available will be returned.

     Default: The language with the highest priority.
 - term **per**: The amount of items which should be sent per page.
 Default: 10